 5. Brave the cold crisp night and go stargazing

 Quetico has beautiful natural night skies free of light pollution.
 Winter’s early, crisp nights are perfect for admiring the night sky.

-To recognize and preserve the park’s natural night skies, Quetico is in the process of applying to be an International Dark Sky Park.
+To recognize and preserve the park’s natural night skies, Quetico is recognized by the International Dark Sky Association as an International Dark Sky Park.

 Each of our rustic cabins has easy access to the lakeshore, where you have an unobstructed view of the stars overhead.

-If you’re lucky, you may even see the Northern Lights dancing over French Lake or hear the call of a Barred Owl in the distance.
+If you’re lucky, you may even see the Northern Lights dancing over French Lake or hear the howl of wolves in the distance.
+By late March you might hear the call of a Barred or Saw Whet Owl nearby.

 The whole experience of stargazing in the middle of the winter at Quetico is truly magical.

 Load your gear onto a sled, strap on your snowshoes, and trek into Quetico’s wilderness.